EMS Substation EA and FONSI Comments

 I thought the substation was going to go next to the Circle K further south, but it is right in my backyard!
 If the noise is going to be so infrequent as to not have a significant impact on the neighborhood, then there isn't much need for the EMS station.
 Would the mayor or council members approve an EMS station in their backyard?
 That's going to have a significant hit on our property values as well.
 How about building it on that nice piece of property the city owns and just bulldozed on Fry Blvd on the West End?!
 That is much closer to the Ft Huachuca gates then BS and 7th street.

-Bill over 3 years ago
+Bill almost 4 years ago

 It's obvious this effort is money driven by the lie in the first sentence of the description provided: "The City of Sierra Vista (COSV) is committed to environmental stewardship in all actions of development to ensure the sustainability of our community.
 The COSV announces the availability of the Draft Environmental Assessment (EA) and Finding of No Significant Impact (FONSI)(External link) to solicit any comments that the public may have."